windht/Youku-parse/README.md

 # Youku-parse
-an angular directive for parsing youku video id into real urls.
+An angular directive for parsing youku video id into real mp4 urls.

 # Last Update
 Last update the algorithm on March 23rd.